View Poker TDA Rules, Procedures, & Addendum

-Below you will find the current version of the Poker TDA Rules in English.
+Below you will find the 2019 version of the Poker TDA Rules, Recommended Procedures and Illustration Addendum in English.
 For a downloadable copy in either MS Word or PDF format, and for foreign language translations visit our rules page.

 POKER TOURNAMENT DIRECTORS ASSN.

 Longform Version Includes: Recommended Procedures & Illustration Addendum

 The Poker TDA is a voluntary poker industry association founded in 2001.
 The TDA mission is to increase global uniformity of poker tournament rules.
 TDA Rules supplement the conventional rules of this house.
 In case of conflict with a gaming agency, the agency rules apply.